What's It Worth? Antique Appraisals and Tips on Downsizing

 Tuesday, October 9, 6:30 p.m.
 Court Room

 The majesty of flamenco comes to Elm Grove.
 Legendary musician Peter Baime, “Milwaukee’s father of flamenco,” and dancer Augusta Brulla bring the passion and energy of this colorful Spanish style of guitar and dance to the Court Room for a unique concert experience.
-Reserve your seat beginning September 17.
-The show is free, but space is limited.
-Sponsored by the Elm Grove Public Library.
+NOTE: Registration for this event is full.

 Welcome to Medicare